aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/convert-odp-format-to-pptx-format/_index.md

 ### How can I obtain Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the official releases page: [here](https://releases.aspose.com/slides/net)
+You can download Aspose.Slides for .NET from the Aspose.Releases page: [here](https://releases.aspose.com/slides/net)

 ### Is Aspose.Slides suitable for other programming languages?